What are the risk factors for childhood leukemia?

 Immune system suppression

-Patients getting intensive treatment to suppress their immune function (mainly organ transplant patients) have an increased risk of certain cancers, such as lymphoma and ALL.
+Children who are getting intensive treatment to suppress their immune system (mainly children who have had organ transplants) have an increased risk of certain cancers, such as lymphoma and ALL.

 Uncertain, unproven, or controversial risk factors